tecnoyucas/tecnoyucas.github.io/README.md

 Make a [new issue](https://github.com/tecnoyucas/tecnoyucas.github.io/issues/new) at github.

-Remember to push with a hashtag with the number of the branch, for example:
+Remember to push with a hashtag with the number of the issue, for example:

     git commit -am "Changed made #12345"